ClaudineCharrondiere/claudinecharrondiere.github.io/_expeditions/titre.md

 As part of the international [TEAMx project](https://www.teamx-programme.org/) (Multi-scale transport and exchange processes in the atmosphere over mountains - programme and experiment)

-19 meteorological stations (11 with high-frequency measurements and 21 sonic anemometers), thermal camera, radiosonde, LiDAR, drones
+19 meteorological stations (11 with high-frequency measurements and 21 sonic anemometers) along the glacier, thermal camera, radiosonde, LiDAR, drones

 More details to come (paper under review)